kalpanabaheti/A-Little-About-My-Day-To-Day/recreationalsolving/StrangeConstraints/README.md

 The farmer is seated to the left of Mr Farmer.
 Mr Dyer is on the glover's right.
 What is the name of the dyer?

+The result - A generalized system for all such adhoc problems.